 - Side effects are minimal when applied in a specialist setting with appropriate follow-up

 - Patients experience a sunspot reduction of 60-80% after a single treatment

 - Fraxel can be used on the face, scalp, chest, and hands

 - For smaller, more focal areas of sun damage, photorejuvenation may be a suitable option

 Fraxel laser has revolutionized cosmetic skin treatment during the past 7 years.
 The latest available wavelength, the 1927, has proven to be an excellent method for the treatment of sunspots or solar keratoses.
 Clearance rates of up to 85% can be expected with a single treatment.
 The advantage of Fraxel in the treatment of solar keratosis is that downtime is minimal and skin ageing processes are also addressed.

-In clients with mild sun damage, one treatment is enough.
-Clients with moderate to severe solar damage and keratosis will probably need additional treatments.
+In patients with mild sun damage, one treatment is enough.
+Patients with moderate to severe solar damage and keratosis will probably need additional treatments.
 An assessment and discussion with your Cutis Clinic specialist will allow you to consider the best solutions for your sun-damaged skin.